YottaDB/YDBDoc/ProgGuide/appendix.rst

 M Coding Standards - Do's and Don'ts
 --------------------------------------

-M coding standards help:
+M coding standards:

 * Improve quality and maintainability by producing uniform standardized code.
 * Aid in readability and comprehension of developed source code by providing an unambiguous, easy to read standard to follow.
-* Avoid common errors that would not be picked up by a compiler by using these as a framework for good coding practices.
+* Help avoid common errors that would not be picked up by a compiler by using these as a framework for good coding practices.
 * Provide an objective reference point for the code authors, maintainers, and reviewers.

 +++++